rgripper/whiskers-2/README.md

 ## Backend

-It is built using Serverless meant to run on Node14.
+It is built using Serverless and deployed by a Github action

 ### Running locally